 - Pigeon Pond and Frenchman’s Creek Nature Reserve

 - Sapodilla Hill Area of Historical Interest

 Horseback riding on the beach is an experience that you won’t want to miss during your Turks and Caicos vacation.
 Provo Ponies offers rides from 9:30am to 4:30pm.
-All rides finish along Long Bay Beach and are suitable for every skill level and children.
+All rides finish along Long Bay Beach and are suitable for every age and skill level.